dewaka/dewaka.github.io/_posts/2018-02-07-fasd-for-navigation.md

 ---
-title: "Using Fasd for Navigation"
+title: "Using Fasd for Command Line Navigation"
 tags:
   - linux
   - osx